chrizzlekicks/duperlist/README.md

 ## Features to Come

 * Search/filter tasks
-* edit tasks
+* Edit tasks
-* change the order of tasks
+* Change the order of tasks

 The logic of the todolist app is entirely built with JavaScript, the design with Bootstrap.
 Clearly, the focus of this application was solely on the functionality, therefore additional input regarding new features but also design modifications are highly appreciated.